Alan Bond

 Alan Bond (22 April 1938 – 5 June 2015) was an English-born Australian businessman noted for his high-profile and often corrupt business dealings.
-These included his central role in the WA Inc scandals of the 1980s, and what was at the time the biggest corporate collapse in Australian history and also for his criminal conviction that saw him serve four years in prison.
+These included his central role in the WA Inc scandals of the 1980s; the biggest corporate collapse in Australian history; and also his criminal conviction that saw him serve four years in prison.
 He is also remembered for bankrolling the successful challenge for the 1983 America's Cup, the first time the New York Yacht Club had lost it in its 132-year history.
-He is also the founder of Bond University, Gold Coast, Australia.
+He also founded Bond University, Gold Coast, Australia.

 Early life

 Alan Bond was born on 22 April 1938, the son of Frank and Kathleen Bond in the Hammersmith district of London, England.
 In 1950, aged 12, he emigrated to Australia with his parents and his elder sister Geraldine, living in Fremantle, near Perth.
 At the age of 14, he was charged with stealing and being unlawfully on premises.
 Aged 18, he was arrested for being unlawfully on premises, and reportedly admitted planning a robbery.